Privacy policy (non-US)

 Individuals who reside in the EU and whose personal data is collected and processed by us have the right to the following:

-In addition, you have the right to withdraw consent if consent was provided to collect and process you PII.
-If you withdraw consent, that will not impact your PII that was processed prior to withdrawal of the consent.
+In addition, you have the right to withdraw consent, if consent was provided, in order to collect and process your PII.
+If you withdraw consent, this will not impact your PII that was processed prior to the withdrawal.

 International transfers of PII